 Chief Executive - Susie Hargreaves

-Susie joined the IWF in September 2011 as Chief Executive.
+Susie Hargreaves joined the IWF in September 2011 as Chief Executive.

-Fred joined the IWF in December 2004 and is currently the Director of Global Operations.
+Fred joined the IWF in December 2004 and is the Deputy CEO.
 He is responsible for international aspects of the IWF, the Hotline, technology, information security and IWF services.

 Since 2004, Fred has led various technical discussions for the IWF with Members, governments and law enforcement about subjects including the IWF URL list, self-certification process, splash page implementation and advised on encryption and anonymous technologies.

-Fred is also the President of INHOPE, the global umbrella organisation for internet Hotlines, and he is a Supervisory Board member of the INHOPE Foundation.
+Fred was also the President of INHOPE, the global umbrella organisation for internet Hotlines.
 He is a member of the Commonwealth Cybercrime Initiative Steering Group and the ITU Child Online Protection Working Group.
 He also sits on the UK Safer Internet Centre advisory Board.

 Emma joined the IWF in April 2011.
 She is responsible for the media relations, public affairs and marketing of the IWF as well as engaging with communications teams in member companies and stakeholder organisations.